MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-management-pack-delivery.md

 - Grant the **Author set of privileges** on SCOM SDK

-  This management pack requires the author set of privileges on SCOM SDK to be able to create a management pack for storing overrides.
-If these privileges have not been granted to the default action account on SCOM, create a new account with these privileges and map it to the Microsoft SQL Server SCOM SDK Run As Profile.
+  This management pack requires an author set of privileges to create a management pack for storing overrides.
+If the default action account does not have these privileges, create a new account and map this account to the Microsoft SQL Server Run As Profile.

 ## Importing Management Pack

-Management Pack for SQL Server is version-agnostic and supports discovery and monitoring of SQL Server 2012 through 2019 and higher, including SQL on Linux with SQL Server 2017 and higher.
+Management Pack for SQL Server is version-agnostic.
+It supports discovery and monitoring of SQL Server 2012 through 2019 and higher, including SQL on Linux with SQL Server 2017 and higher.

 For more information on how to import management packs, see [How to Import a Management Pack](http://go.microsoft.com/fwlink/?LinkId=142351).